-The Center for Infrastructure Protection and Homeland Security (CIP/HS), originally called the CIP Project, is located in the George Mason University School of Business.
-The Center received initial funding in 2002 and enjoyed subsequent renewal through the current fiscal year.
-Executive management of the grant is through The National Institute of Standards and Technology (NIST).
-As the project expanded, on-going activities were leveraged to generate new funding that matured the project scope to address unexplored areas of critical infrastructure protection.
-By 2004, the CIP Project grant had evolved into a family of projects under the overall umbrella of the Center for Infrastructure Protection and Homeland Security (CIP/HS), featuring core research (NIST-funded) and contracted research projects.
-Additional funding sources include, but are not limited to, the U.S. Department of Homeland Security (DHS), U.S. Department of Energy (DOE), Battelle, and SANDIA National Laboratories.
+The Center for Infrastructure Protection and Homeland Security (CIP/HS), originally called the CIP Project, is located in the George Mason University School of Business at the Arlington Campus.
+The Center received initial funding in 2002 through the National Institute of Standards and Technology (NIST) and enjoyed subsequent renewal through several years.
+As the project expanded, on-going activities were leveraged to generate new funding that matured to address unexplored areas of critical infrastructure protection, evolving into a family of projects under the umbrella of the Center for Infrastructure Protection and Homeland Security (CIP/HS).
+Additional funding sources since have included, but are not limited to, the U.S. Department of Homeland Security (DHS), U.S. Department of Energy (DOE), Battelle, and Sandia National Laboratories.
+CIP/HS is currently completing a multi-year Higher Education Initiative with DHS to develop and evaluate curriculum for graduate and professional workforce training and education in topics vital to the critical infrastructure community.
+This work led to the creation of a critical infrastructure track in the George Mason University Executive Master of Business Administration (EMBA) program.
+CIP/HS has further developed this educational approach through executive education for domestic and international audiences.

 Visiting the Center